sulenchy/would-you-rather/README.md

 This app contains a file serving as the database called `_DATA.js`.
 The file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

+## Getting Started
+To get started, do the following:

+- Clone the app: Run in your terminal `git clone https://github.com/sulenchy/would-you-rather`
+- Cd into would-you-rather directory
+- Install project dependencies: Run `yarn`.
+- Run the app in dev: Run `yarn start`

 ## Available Scripts

 In the project directory, you can run: